feldroop/crates-io-saca-benchmark/README.md

 - [`bio`]: A large package of algorithms and data structures for bioinformatics applications.
 - [`psacak`]: A stand-alone Rust implementation of a SACA with multithreading support via `rayon`.
 - [`sais-drum`]: A Rust implementation heavily inspired by [`libsais`], unfinished and not fully optimized.
 This one is not available on [crates.io]. (bias alert: I created this library)
+- [`sufr`]: I recently stumbled across this library, and it is not yet included in the benchmark.

 ## Setup

 - Input data: The first 2GB of the human genome.
 This makes sure that the libraries computing `i32`-based suffix arrays can participate.